ParallelMaths/parallel/pages/7-03-the-big-bang.md

 In the meantime, you can find out your score, the answers and go through the answer sheet as soon as you hit the SUBMIT button below.

 It is really important that you go through the solution sheet.
 Seriously important.
-What you got right is much less important that what you got wrong, because where you went wrong provides you with an opportunity to learn something new.
+What you got right is much less important than what you got wrong, because where you went wrong provides you with an opportunity to learn something new.

 Cheerio,
 Simon.